Illustration by Yorta Yorta artist Coree Thorpe, commissioned by Green Music Australia.

 As an artist, you can play a role in promoting sustainable fashion.

 This means looking for brands that use recycled content, organic cotton, and/or fair trade working conditions.
 If you already have a partnership with a merch provider, ask them about a more sustainable option.
 With more and more artists pushing for sustainable merch, the options will get better and better!

 |Case study: Melbourne-based 60s psychedelic garage-pop band Sunfruits collaborated with Green Music Australia to create organic t-shirts with the slogan ‘No Music on a Dead Planet’.
 Photo: Winter McQuinn|

 Some ethical merch providers in Australia in 2020: a quick comparison

-OCC Apparel manages 8 different sustainable brands.
+OCC Apparel supply 8 different sustainable brands.
 All are ethical and most are made with organic cotton, but are made in different places and have varying materials such as bamboo.
 See a comparison of their brands below, and read more about wholesale ethical merch on their website.

 When designing your merch, consider employing First Nations artists - awesome resources like @ausindigenousfashion, @tiddas4tiddas and @first.nations.fashion.design on Instagram can help you find designers.

 New merch isn’t the only merch.

 If you have old merch that didn’t sell, repurpose it!
 The 1975 reprinted new designs onto their old t-shirts, saving money and the planet.
 Opera North used old costumes to make beeswax wraps.
 Or consider incorporating an environmental message into your merch, like WAAX or Alison Wonderland.